 AVOID: crunches, planks, squats and any other exercise that increases the pressure in your belly.

 Once assessed by a practitioner and given the go-ahead you can start reintroducing ab exercises slowly and gradually.

-We also love the MUTU at home post-natal exercise programs which are targeted for new mums with abdominal separation.
+We also love the MUTU at home post-natal exercise programs which are targeted for a new mum with abdominal separation.
 They're full of great resources around diastasis recti too.

 Your osteopath can help to diagnose diastasis recti and guide you through the healing stages by advising on the correct breathing habits, postural positions and safe exercises to do.
 We also love to collaborate with other practitioners and trainers that we know and trust can help you recover and improve your abdominal separation.

-As osteos we look body wide for compensations in movement patterns and identify any areas that may be contributing to increased pressure on your abdomen.
-Sometimes you can read all about the issue, but still need specific and personalised advice to ensure effective healing.
+As osteopaths we look body wide for compensations in movement patterns and identify any areas that may be contributing to increased pressure on your abdomen.
+Sometimes you can read all about the issue, but you still need specific and personalised advice to ensure effective healing.